 Initialize() You must initialize the file handler before using SXMPFiles.
+You can optionally pass the path of a folder containing file-handler plug-ins that extend XMPFiles.
 Terminate() You can terminate the file handler when done using SXMPFiles.
 This deallocates global data structures created by initialization.
 GetVersionInfo() Reports version information for the XMP file handler.
 GetFormatInfo() Reports the supported features for a given file format.
 The supported features can vary considerably among file formats, depending on both the general capabilities of the format and the implementation of the handler for that format.
 CheckFileFormat() Reports the format of a file, as would be determined when attempting to open that file.
 CheckPackageFormat() Reports the format of a package, given the name of the top-level folder.
 Examples of recognized packages include the video formats P2, XDCAM, or Sony HDV.
 These packages contain collections of clips, stored as multiple files in specific subfolders.
 This is not the same path you would pass OpenFile() .
 For example, the top-level path for a package might be "/MyMovie", while the path to a file you wish to open would be "/MyMovie/SomeClip".